What is Comprehensive Credit Reporting?

-Since 1991, the Privacy Act has meant that Australia has a ‘negative credit reporting’ system.
-This means your credit report can contain ‘negative’ information about your credit history (for example, it can contain information about your notified defaults, as well as each application for credit) but it cannot contain any information that directly shows you have managed your credit well.
+Until 2014, Australia had a ‘negative’ credit reporting system.
+This meant your credit report may have contained ‘negative’ information about your credit history (for example, information about any defaults you had) but it could not contain any information that directly showed if you managed your credit well.

-From that time, Australia will introduce what’s known as comprehensive credit reporting.
+Since March 2014, when changes to the Privacy Act came into force, Australia has introduced what’s known as comprehensive credit reporting.
 Many countries around the world including the United States and United Kingdom already have some type of comprehensive credit reporting system, although the exact rules about what information can be in the system and what the information can be used for vary widely depending on the country.

 What information can be included on my credit report ?